 Synthesized from method descriptions across 17 papers using this protocol.

 Steps below were extracted from the most recent peer-reviewed implementation of this protocol in the corpus — Wild foundress queen bumble bees make numerous, short foraging trips and exhibit frequent nest failure: Insights from trap-nesting and RFID tracking (2025), Ecology and Evolution.
-The protocol was originally introduced by There's no place like home: Investigating the ideal nesting requirements of Megachilidae bees in the Rocky Mountains of Colorado (2012).
+The protocol was originally introduced by Effects of weather and floral density on foraging activity of cavity nesting bees (<i> Osmia </i>spp.)
+(2019).
 Implementations in other papers (listed below) may differ.